kerrishotts/cordova-plugin-donky-push/README.md

     );

 ## Deep Link support on iOS
-On iOS, the SDK requires you to manually handle deep links when using interactive notifications.
-If you are using interactive push and specify a link in the action details, whether this is done on the native iOS interactive notification or in-app using the Donky UI for the notification, the didReceiveLinkFromInteractiveNotification method on your appdelegate will be invoked, if implemented.
+On iOS, handling of deep links varies depending on the scheme used.
+For custom schemes that the app is registered to handle, deep links in interactive notificaitons will be opened automatically.

+HTTP-based links (http or https scheme) that your app is registered to handle will not be opened automatically as by default iOS will launch Safari for these.
+For these, and for links that use a scheme registered to a different app, you must implement the didReceiveLinkFromInteractiveNotification method on your appdelegate which will be invoked when an appropriate link is detected.

 From here, you can choose to load the required view or invoke any other custom logic within your application as required.